domainsofapp/domainsofapp.github.io/_posts/2017-11-12-notable-films.md

 Me and Earl and the Dying Girl

 ## Philosophy
-The Pervert's Guide to Cinema
+Slavoj Žižek's The Pervert's Guide to Cinema
-The Pervert's Guide to Ideology
+Slavoj Žižek's The Pervert's Guide to Ideology

 ## Zombie
 Train to Busan